 - Current Study Away Offerings: What impact would this SC have on current study away programs?

-For a detailed list of the roles & responsibilities of faculty, the Study Abroad Office and others involved in the short course proposal process, please refer to documents in your application
+For a detailed list of the roles & responsibilities of faculty, the Study Abroad Office and others involved in the short course proposal process, please refer to documents in the application folder here.

 TIMELINE FOR PROPOSAL SUBMISSION & COURSE PLANNING